Test-Time Adaptation of Vision-Language Models for Open-Vocabulary Semantic Segmentation: Results

 \mypar{Where to Integrate Multi-Prompt Information.} Here, we empirically compare strategies for integrating multi-prompt information into the adaptation process.
 Specifically, we evaluate: (1) text-level averaging, where prompt embeddings are averaged before computing logits—a technique commonly used in zero-shot learning~\cite{clip}; (2) a learnable parameter averaging baseline (Params) inspired by WATT~\cite{watt}; and (3) our proposed method (Loss), which incorporates all prompt templates directly into the adaptation loss (Eq.\ref{eq:final_loss}).
 To isolate the effect of prompt integration, this analysis excludes other components such as multi-level fusion and the image-level entropy (ILE) term.
 As shown in Table~\ref{tab:wheremultitempablation}, our loss-level formulation consistently outperforms the alternatives across both clean and corrupted settings.

 \mypar{Full Component Analysis.} Table~\ref{tab:ablation_architecture} presents an extensive ablation evaluating the contribution of each component in our MLMP strategy.
 Each proposed element yields consistent gains when added independently, but it is their combination that delivers the highest overall performance across both clean and corrupted settings, highlighting their strong complementary effects within a unified framework.
-Additionally, we provide further ablations in the Appendix, including \textbf{alternative OVSS backbones}, \textbf{a different VLM}, \textbf{ViT architecture variants}, \textbf{computational complexity analysis}, and \textbf{MLMP segmentation map visualizations}.
+Additionally, we provide further ablations in the Appendix, including alternative OVSS backbones, different VLMs, ViT architecture variants, computational complexity analysis, and MLMP segmentation map visualizations, as well as discussions on the effect of longer prompts, effect of adaptation iterations, and episodic vs.\ online adaptation.